Why the problem exists

 - Police will classify an assault as “unfounded.”
 Where police do not believe a crime occurred, they will mark the incident as “unfounded.”
 The FBI suggests that police should only use this designation after conducting an investigation and proving that the crime did not occur.
 Unfortunately, police often label cases “unfounded” without first investigating.
 “Unfounded” cases are not counted in the national crime statistics.
 This is the most prevalent means of manipulating rape data.

 When police downplay rape cases, they do not test rape kits.
-It is extremely dangerous to call this phenomenon a “backlog.”
+It is inaccurate and dangerous to call this phenomenon a “backlog.”

 Why is this dangerous?